frantzalexander/proportion_testing/README.md

 ## Hypothesis Testing
 Null Hypothesis:

-- No difference in proporitons
+- No difference in proportions
 - Proportion of male voters - proportion of female voters = 0
 - Therefore, proportion of male voters = proportion of female voters.